slackapi/bolt-js/docs/_deployments/heroku.md

 Your app is now deployed and Slack is updated, so let's try it out!

 Open a Slack channel that your app has joined and say "hello" (lower-case).
 Just like in the [Getting Started guide](/bolt-js/tutorial/getting-started#sending-and-responding-to-actions), your app should respond back.
+If you don't receive a response, check your **Request URL** and try again.

 ---